 Because it’s the most accessible, the easiest to understand, and it’s free!

 Belly breathing and nose breathing are optimal exercises to help your kids reduce stress, concentrate, and regulate their emotions.
-I have plenty of Reels tutorials on my Instagram, and I even have a webinar, “How To Reduce Your Child’s Anxiety,” to help you get started.
+I have plenty of Reels tutorials on my Instagram, and I even have a FREE E-book, Self-Care for Kids to help you get started.
 Here’s an example!

 3. Sensory Activities